 - be guarded about what she tells you and only offers the minimum information she has to.

-When these things happen, people can make assumptions and women can be labelled as avoidant, neglectful or lacking insight into the impacts of AOD use on their baby.
+When these things happen, people can make assumptions and women can be labelled as avoidant, neglectful or lacking insight into the impacts of alcohol and other drugs use on their baby.
 It is important to understand what motivates a mother’s action (or perceived inaction) and work with them to overcome the deep fear they hold.

 Read more about strategies pregnant women use to manage the risk of detection in Pregnant women and substance use: fear, stigma, and barriers to care.